 Piping Installation or Erection refers to the laying of the piping system and its related accessories to make it ready for fluid transfer.
 Proper piping installation following codes and standards are key to safety and good operation.
 It is the next step to piping fabrication where pipe spools are made in the fabrication shop by cutting the pipes as per the accurate lengths and requirements.
-These prefabricated pipe spools are taken into the site or plant for assembly.
-This assembling of piping spools in the site following isometric or piping general arrangement drawings are referred to as piping erection.
-The piping coordinates are matched with the drawings while piping installation.
+These prefabricated pipe spools are taken to the site or plant for assembly.
+This assembling of piping spools in the site following isometric or piping general arrangement drawings is referred to as piping erection.
+The piping coordinates are matched with the drawings while the piping installation.

 Inputs Required for Piping Installation